nellirism/backendecommerce/README.md

 Walkthrough Videos:

+1. Create the schema from the MYSQL shell.
+2. Seed the database from the command line.
+3. Start the Application's server.

-1. GET routes for all categories, all products, and all tags being tested in Insomnia Core.
+4. GET routes for all categories, all products, and all tags being tested in Insomnia Core.

 https://user-images.githubusercontent.com/71202250/122661115-e2022880-d13b-11eb-87a5-896bee27d491.mp4

-2. GET routes for a single category, a single product, and a single tag being tested in Insomnia Core.
+5. GET routes for a single category, a single product, and a single tag being tested in Insomnia Core.

 https://user-images.githubusercontent.com/71202250/122661241-f85cb400-d13c-11eb-9d0f-d2973ba1e9d9.mp4

-3. POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia Core.
+6. POST, PUT, and DELETE routes for categories, products, and tags being tested in Insomnia Core.

-CATEGORY (POST PUT and DELETE)

 https://user-images.githubusercontent.com/71202250/122661387-8e450e80-d13e-11eb-89c4-dfdc5830bcdf.mp4

-    - How to create the schema from the MySQL shell.

-    - How to seed the database from the command line.

-    - How to start the application’s server.

-tags being tested in Insomnia Core.

 <a name="story"></a>
 ## User Story